7 – Day Loans – Videocassettes and DVDs (see Outreach Policy for exception)

 4. MISCELLANEOUS CHARGES

 When a patron receives a notice for an item that he/she says has been returned, the patron will be asked to search for the item, and the library will also check its records and search the stacks in each location for the missing item.
-If the item is not located within 60 days, the patron is charged the current retail price of that item or according to the schedule in Section 9.3 of this policy.
+If the item is not located within 60 days, the patron is charged the current retail price of that item or according to the schedule mentioned above.
 After receipt of payment, the patron’s record is cleared.
 Once a lost item has been paid for by the patron, no refunds will be given for found materials.

 The patron will not be held responsible for uncataloged paperbacks.